terraform-linters/tflint-ruleset-terraform/docs/rules/terraform_naming_convention.md

-output | | Block settings to override naming convention for output values resource | | Block settings to override naming convention for resources variable | | Block settings to override naming convention for input variables
+output | | Block settings to override naming convention for output values resource | | Block settings to override naming convention for resources variable | | Block settings to override naming convention for input variables check | | Block settings to override naming convention for checks

 #### `format`